No products in the cart.

 The Front No-Knuckling Sock is designed to enhance proprioception in patients with neurological deficits.
 The sensory stimulation acts as a reminder for pets to lift their limb higher and can be utilized as a gait retraining tool.
 The lightweight nature of the neoprene is designed to target patients with front limb weakness while also providing additional support above and below the carpal joint.

-This product may be used by rehabilitation professionals as part of a treatment plan.
+Rehabilitation professionals may use this product as part of a treatment plan.
 Pet owners can also be instructed to use it for at-home training sessions.
-There are numerous ways to incorporate the use of the No-Knuckling Training Sock into your practice.
+There are numerous ways to incorporate the No-Knuckling Training Sock into your practice.

 Here are a few suggestions to get you started: